Boyz n the Hood (1991)

 The kids go to school and are in class listening to their teacher talk to them about the Pilgrims and Thanksgiving.
 Tre scoffs at the lesson and the teacher invites him up to lecture the class.
 Tre arrogantly accepts and begins to talk about the continent of Africa, showing an impressive amount of knowledge on the subject.
 When he suggests that all the races of the world first came from Africa, one of the other students is scornful -- the boy is one of Tre's friends that he walked to school with that morning.
 Tre strikes the boy with the pointer he'd been using and the two scuffle in the class.

 Tre is sent home.
 As he walks down his street he passes a bunch of teenagers beating up on another.
 We also hear, in voiceover, his mother, Reva, talking to his teacher, who says that Tre is quite intelligent and possesses a vast vocabulary but can't seem to control his temper.
-When the teacher asks if Tre's father lives with them and if Reva is educated, Reva becomes insulted and hostile and tells the teacher that Tre won't be coming back to school because he's going to live with his father, Furious Styles.
+When the teacher asks if Tre's father lives with them and if Reva is educated, Reva becomes insulted and hostile and tells the teacher that Tre won't be coming back to school because he's going to live with his father, Furious.

 Reva drives Tre to his father's house.
 On the way, she tells Tre that she doesn't want to see him end up poor, uneducated and living on the streets for the rest of his life.
 When they get to Furious' house, his mother talks to his father for a brief time and tells Furious that she can't teach Tre to be a mature adult.
 Tre finds his friends, Chris and Darren (called "Doughboy") hanging around his father's house, but isn't allowed to play with them as his father tells him to rake the leaves on the front lawn.
 Later, Tre and Furious go over the rules of the house and Furious tells Tre he's not being as hard on him as Tre believes, that he's simply trying to teach Tre responsibility.
 He also mentions that Tre's friends, who are fatherless, will wind up less fortunate than Tre.

 That night a burglar sneaks into Furious' house.
-Tre gets up to use the bathroom while his father, knowing the thief is in the house, load his Colt Python and jumps out of the bedroom, firing two quick shots.
+Tre gets up to use the bathroom while his father, knowing the thief is in the house, loads his Colt Python and jumps out of the bedroom, firing two quick shots.
 The leave gaping holes in his front door, and the thief escapes, leaving behind a sneaker.
 After calling the police, Tre and Furious wait nearly an hour for them to show up.
 One of the cops, a black man, seems to have a short temper and bristles when Furious tells him they'd been waiting a long time in the cold.
 Since nothing was actually stolen from the house, the black cop says there's no need to fill out a report.
 When he tries to be friendly toward Tre, Furious tells Tre to go back inside.
 The cop angrily asks if Furious has a problem with him; Furious' answer is "it's too bad you don't know what that is, brother."

 The next day, Tre goes to Doughboy's house.
 Dough's brother, Ricky, is one of Tre's best friends, however, the two brothers have different fathers and their mother clearly favors Ricky.
-While Tre waits outside, Doughboy's mother berates him, calling him lazy and stupid.
+While Tre waits outside, Doughboy's mother berates her son, calling him lazy and stupid.
 Doughboy walks out and he and Tre wait for Ricky, who carries a football.
 They're joined by Chris, who asks them if they want to see a dead body.
 They go to where the corpse is laying and while they stare at it, a group of tough-looking teenagers walk up on them and demand Ricky's football, promising not to keep it.
 Scared, Ricky gives it to them and it's clear the boys are going to keep it.
 Doughboy walks over to one of the boys and demands the ball back.
 When he tries to take it and fails, he kicks the bigger boy in the leg.
 The boy backhands Doughboy and kicks him.
 Dough, Tre and Chris all begin to leave.
 When Ricky looks back at the teenagers, one of them relents and throws the ball back to Ricky.
 The three friends leave with Doughboy mumbling about going to the store.
 Ricky tells him he has no money but Dough says he's "going anyway."

 Tre goes fishing with his father.
 At the ocean, Furious asks his son if he's a leader or a follower.
 Tre enthusiastically says he's a leader.
 Furious also asks Tre what he knows about sex.
 Tre gives a crude explanation and Furious tells him that anyone can have a baby but it takes a "real man to be a father," relating his own experience at becoming Tre's father at the age of 17.
 He also talks about how he joined the Army and felt discriminated against and that Tre should never consider joining the Army.
 The two drive back home and see a police car outside Doughboy's house.
 Dough and Chris are being arrested for shoplifting.